treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 **Mutations change objects**, not variables.
 But variables *point to* objects.
-So if another variable points to an object that *we've just mutated*, that other variable will reflect the same change; not because the variable changed but because **the object points to** changed.
+So if another variable points to an object that *we've just mutated*, that other variable will reflect the same change; not because the variable changed but because **the object it points to** changed.

 ## Equality compares objects and identity compares pointers